Egypt Country Commercial Guide

 Transportation

-Maritime transportation: The Government of Egypt liberalized maritime and air transportation services in 1998.
-Since then, the Egyptian private sector has been conducting most maritime cargo activities, such as loading, supplying, ship repairs and container handling.
-Ninety percent of Egyptian trade moves through seaports.
-Egypt has 43 ports: 15 are commercial ports and 28 specialized ports, 11 serve the petroleum industry, 9 serve the mining industry, 5 serve the tourism industry, and 6 are used for commercial fishing.
+Maritime transportation: The Egyptian private sector conducts most maritime cargo activities, such as loading, supplying, ship repairs, and container handling.
+Ninety percent of Egyptian trade moves through its seaports.
+Egypt has 43 ports: 15 commercial ports and 28 specialized ports.
+11 serve the petroleum industry, nine serve the mining industry, five serve the tourism industry, and six are used for commercial fishing.
 Seaports are located on both the Mediterranean Sea and the Red Sea.
+The Port of Alexandria handles about 65 percent of Egypt’s trade.

 Other Services Barriers